 The head is supported by the neck, which is made up of seven bones (vertebrae) stacked one on top of the other.
 The vertebrae are cushioned by discs of cartilage and bound together with ligaments.
 Muscles provide movement and additional support.

-The neck is very mobile, which means it is less stable than other areas of the body and more susceptible to injury.
+The neck is very mobile, as it was designed to service the eyes.
 Trauma, poor posture and degenerative diseases, such as arthritis, are the most common causes of neck pain.
+There is good evidence to show that exercise helps reduce these symptoms.

 The shoulder is a ball and socket joint with a large range of movement.
-Once again, a mobile joint tends to be more susceptible to injury.
 The shoulder joint relies heavily on the shoulder muscles for stability.
 Any dysfunction of these muscles or other anatomical structures, such as the collarbone, shoulder blade or joint itself, can cause pain and mobility problems.

-Treatments like physiotherapy, osteopathy or remedial massage can generally help neck and shoulder pain.
+Treatments such as physiotherapy, osteopathy or remedial massage can generally help neck and shoulder pain.

-An injury to the neck that results from a sudden jerking backwards and forwards is often called a whiplash.
+An injury to the neck that results from a sudden jerking backwards and forwards is often called whiplash.
 Typically, this occurs as a result of a rear-end motor vehicle accident.
-This type of injury can overstretch the neck and upper back region, resulting in a strain or tear to the supporting ligaments, muscles and discs, even irritating the nerves.
+This type of injury can, result in a strain or tear to the neck’s supporting ligaments, muscles and discs, even irritating the nerves.

 Symptoms of whiplash

 The common symptoms of a whiplash injury are pain, stiffness, dizziness and headache.
-Recovery depends on the person and extent of the injury, but it can take weeks to months.
+Recovery depends on the individual and extent of the injury, but can take weeks to months.

 Early treatment for whiplash may include: